SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/faq/DataMiner_client_applications.md

 > - System Display and Element Display will automatically disconnect when the DMA to which you are connected goes offline.

 > [!CAUTION]
 > We strongly advise to use HTTPS when you use DataMiner client applications over public internet.
-If you do not do so, all information - including logon credentials - is sent as plain, unencrypted text over the internet.<br> See also: [Setting up HTTPS on a DMA](xref:General_DMA_configuration#setting-up-https-on-a-dma).
+If you do not do so, all information - including logon credentials - is sent as plain, unencrypted text over the internet.<br> See also: [Setting up HTTPS on a DMA](xref:Setting_up_HTTPS_on_a_DMA).

 > [!NOTE]
-> If required, the ActiveX controls can also be installed by means of an msi installation package.
+> If required, the ActiveX controls can also be installed by means of an MSI installation package.

 Once installed, each time you reopen their user interface and connect to a DataMiner Agent, their version will be checked.
 If newer versions of the ActiveX controls are available, they will automatically be downloaded and installed.